rwcuminale/English-4/README.md

 	the work will count as a zero, and the deadlines remain.
 Unexcused absences from my class when you are present in school attendance will result in a write up and call home.
 Excessive tardies and absences will also result in a call home, as they affect participation grades and honors status.
-I am nevertheless a resonable person: please do not hesitate to communicate with me
+I am nevertheless a reasonable person: please do not hesitate to communicate with me
 	if there are any special circumstances that affect your ability to attend or participate in this course.